Adam Duvall Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to allow the second-fewest home runs in baseball (88 total, one per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (94 total, one per game).

-- Hendricks makes the start for the Cubs, his 10th of the season.
-He is 3-3 with a 3.21 ERA and 32 strikeouts in 53 1/3 innings pitched.
+- Stroman looks for his 10th victory when he gets the start for the Cubs, his 20th of the season.
+He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.

-- His last appearance was on Sunday against the New York Yankees, when the righty threw 5 2/3 innings, surrendering four earned runs while giving up 10 hits.
+- The righty's most recent appearance was on Thursday, July 6 against the Milwaukee Brewers, when he went five innings, surrendering four earned runs while allowing four hits.

-- In nine games this season, the 33-year-old has put up a 3.21 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.